St. Mark's School of Texas: Academics

 The school has continued to emphasize academics following the merger.
 In 1982, Stanford's admissions dean praised St. Mark's as "among the top handful of schools in the country."
 In 1995, 19 of St. Mark's 67 seniors were National Merit Scholarship semifinalists.
 In 2024, 25 of St. Mark's 96 seniors received that distinction.
 The Class of 2025 had a middle 50% SAT range of 1400-1570.
 Five SM seniors have been named U.S. Presidential Scholars between 2020 and 2024, including two in 2024.

 Niche ranked St. Mark's as the nation's best private K-12 school in 2020, 2021, and 2022, as well as #2 in 2019 and 2023 (although St. Mark's is not actually a K-12 school).
 The school is said to downplay these rankings, as no one school is the best fit for every boy and it is difficult to compare schools in different areas and with different goals.

 Since the merger, St. Mark's has heavily emphasized science.
 Headmaster Ted Whatley called St. Mark's "a Sputnik school founded by industrialists to improve science and math education in Dallas."
 Green and McDermott donated extensive math and science facilities in the 1960s and 1970s.
 At least one alumnus, Alan Stern, traces his NASA research to his participation in the St. Mark's planetarium, observatory, and astronomy club.
 The school redeveloped its science facilities in 2019, when it unveiled the Robert A.M.
 Stern-designed Winn Science Center.
 The new facilities also expand an ongoing project with the University of Texas at Austin which allows students to have direct internet access to observatories in Alpine, Texas and rural Peru.

 In 2016, a senior was a finalist in the Intel Science Talent Search; he was one of forty finalists nationwide and the only Texan.
 In 2020, a St. Mark's student finished 5th out of 16,000 participants in the U.S. National Chemistry Olympiad.
 In 2019, he finished in the top 20.
-In 2014, a SM student won his second straight Indian national championship in the International Mathematical Olympiad.
+In 2014, a St. Mark's student won his second straight Indian national championship in the International Mathematical Olympiad.